lesliekim1/LSystemsLab/README.md

 # LTurtles

-A mini experiment to explore L-Systems and Python's Turtles since L-Systems seems interesting.
+A mini experiment to explore L-Systems and Turtles since L-Systems seems interesting.

 ## Features
 - Implements L-Systems to generate fractal-like patterns.